kazunori279/my-sessions-and-bio/Android meets TensorFlow.md

 Smart phone developers, embedded system designers.
 Intermediate level (requires no ML expertise)

-## Short agenda (370 chars)
+## Short agenda

-Portability is one of the benefits of TensorFlow.
-You can easily move the neural network model to Android and run the prediction inside mobile phones, to do many AI tricks things like image recognition, motion recognition and etc. In this session, we will discuss tips and tricks to overcome those challenges to bring the latest AI technology to production Android app.
+TensorFlow Lite is TensorFlow’s lightweight solution for mobile and embedded devices.
+It enables on-device machine learning inference with low latency and a small binary size.
+TensorFlow Lite also supports hardware acceleration with the Android Neural Networks API.
+In this session, we will discuss how developers can use TensorFlow Lite to overcome the challenges for bringing the latest AI technology to production Android app.

-## Long Agenda

-Portability is one of the benefits of TensorFlow.
-You can easily move the neural network model to Android and run the prediction inside mobile phones, to do many AI tricks things like image recognition, motion recognition and etc. But the challenges are the model size and CPU consumption.
-The models usually takes tens of megabytes, and also consumes CPU power for neural network prediction.
-In this session, we will discuss tips and tricks to overcome those challenges to bring the latest AI technology to production Android app.

 ## Abstract (JP):